sdaitzman/elementary-os-install-utility/README.md

 ## Building from source:
 Should support OOTB building from source using Xcode >4, and is tested to work with Xcode 5.1.1 on OS X 10.9.3 and 10.9.4 and with Xcode 6 Beta 5 on OS X Yosemite.

+## What it does:
+This utility helps you install Elementary OS on a Mac.
+It installs rEFInd (an EFI boot picker) to the EFI System Partition, and burns a thumb drive with the Elementary OS installer.

+You'll need an Elementary OS ISO from the Elementary OS [website](http://elementaryos.org) to install, and you'll need to make a FAT partition using Disk Utility.
+This will be documented in the greyed out button at the bottom of the app but instructions have not yet been written.

 ## Technical Details:
 Elementary OS Install Utility is a Cocoa-Applescript App created using Xcode.
 It uses mostly shell scripts to perform its tasks.